iperetta/ECS_Simulator/README.md

         if you want to use '@' as a prefix, use '\@': ex. lbs('\@', 4) => ['@3', '@2', '@1', '@0']

-- Uso de funções do Python pode auxiliar na definição de *labels* para entradas e saídas:
+- Uso de funções do Python pode auxiliar na definição de *labels* para entradas e saídas, além de facilitar a descrição de entradas e saídas com laços:

         from functools import reduce
         # ...